Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 - Future regulations can be added without redesign

 Detailed mappings and control rationale are documented in:
-Detailed mappings and control rationale are documented in:
 `NIS2, CRA, and ISO 27001 mappings <https://docs.thinkwerke.com/en/latest/compliance/index.html>`_

 2. Controls Embedded into Engineering Reality